f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab4.rst

 or some variation.
 In this deployment, the BIG-IP can translate the original source of the request in the XFF to the source IP address.

-Use Cywin Terminal to allow us to specify the sX-Forwarded -For header. .
+Use Cywin Terminal to allow us to specify the X-Forwarded-For header. .
 There is an iRule applied to   EXT_VIP_10_1_10_30 which SNAT's the source IP to match the X-Forwarded-For header

 **XFF-SNAT iRule**

 .. code-block:: tcl

   when HTTP_REQUEST {
     if {[HTTP::header exists "X-Forwarded-For"]}  {
     snat [HTTP::header X-Forwarded-For]
     log local0. '[HTTP::header X-Forwarded-For]'
     }
   }

 .. code-block:: console